barumau/pandunia/eng/101_dunia_lexi.md

 This is typical of international words.
 They get adapted in almost every language to their own spelling system.
 Likewise it is necessary to adapt this word to the spelling and pronunciation rules of Pandunia.
-So the Pandunia word for language become
+So the Pandunia word for language becomes
 **bashe**.

 ### Western words